Text Index

 The unrighteous and vicious are always to be pitied in any case; and one can afford to forgive as well as to pity him who is curable, and refrain and calm one’s anger, not getting into a passion, like a woman, and nursing ill-feeling.
 But upon him who is incapable of reformation and wholly evil, the vials of our wrath should be poured out; wherefore, I say, that good men ought, as the occasion demands, to be either gentle or passionate.”[4]

-It is also necessary to note the following, in Heschel’s words again, “The All-Wise and Almighty may change a word that He proclaims.
+In Heschel’s words again, “The All-Wise and Almighty may change a word that He proclaims.
 Man has the power to modify His design.
 Jeremiah had to be taught that God is greater than His decisions.
 The anger of the Lord is instrumental, hypothetical, conditional, and subject to His will.”[5]
 If this were not the case, if God were impassible and indifferent to the fate of humans – as indeed Greek philosophers were wont to argue – such a God would indeed be an ogre, an incorrigible wretch, an implacable tyrant.

 “There are moments in history when anger alone can conquer evil.”[7]

-But the “two” gospels are two sides of a single coin.
+The “two” gospels are two sides of a single coin.
 Deface one side, and the other side is also defaced.

 [1] The Hebrew text on which my translation is based differs slightly from MT on a few occasions.
 I will present the Hebrew text according to an analysis of its poetic structure on another occasion.